Character Search

 • Iceman has to contend with an anti-mutant police officer, which causes Iceman to think about the X-Men's encounter with Reverend Stryker from Marvel Graphic Novel #5 and the recent wave of anti-mutant publicity after the Dazzler movie incident in Marvel Graphic Novel #12.

-• There's two footnote-less references to Iceman being part of the group that defeated Professor Power, which was in Defenders #128-130.
+• There are two footnote-less references to Iceman being part of the group that defeated Professor Power, which was in Defenders #128-130.

 Characters Appearing: Angel, Beast, Iceman, Madeline Drake, Mirage (Oblivion's Daughter), Oblivion, William Drake